-But I wonder : if maternity leave is 9 months or a year, don’t those patterns become ingrained ?
+But if you are off for 9 months or a year, those patterns can become ingrained.
 How can you re-establish balance and ensure you does not become the expert in all things baby and your partner merely an assistant ?

-As I went back to work after 4 months, we pretty much had no routine in the home yet so it was pretty easy to go back to an egalitarian split of duties
+As I went back to work after 4 months, we pretty much had no routine in the home yet so it was easy to go back to an equalitarian split of duties

 3- It promotes diversity in choices